dgroomes/react-playground/README.md

 [This repository](https://github.com/dgroomes/react-playground) is for my own personal use as I learn React.
 It implements a React project that features JSX, Markdown and **zero build tooling**.
 It's hosted in [GitHub pages](https://dgroomes.github.io/react-playground/).

-React, Babel and Marked.js are loaded as script tags.
+React, Babel and Marked are loaded as script tags.
 Babel transpiles the ESNext source code on-the-fly in the browser.
-Likewise, Marked.js compiles the source
+Likewise, Marked compiles the source
 Markdown files into HTML on-the-fly in the browser.

 This project was originally scaffolded using the example project <https://reactjs.org/docs/add-react-to-a-website.html>.